-Secure tracking allows you to only accept server-side events from sources which contain the secret key, generated when you turn on secure tracking.
+Secure tracking only allows server-side events from sources that contain the secret key that's generated when you turn on secure tracking.

 You will need to include this key with the events for Woopra to accept these and include them in your actions.
 Any events that are sent which do not contain the secret key will not be accepted.
 We don't recommend this feature unless you're only interested in server-side tracking.

 In the configurations is where you can select to enable Secure Tracking.
 You can set an ID and Secret that you would use for Secure Tracking.

 HTTP Basic Authentication (RFC2617) is a simple authentication scheme that sends a username and a password (separated by a colon and base64 encoded) in the headers of each HTTP request.